Language and Math Model Reality

 Any mathematical proposition could be restated with words.

 A model is a simplified description of reality that is useful for some purpose.

 Most models are incomplete in the sense that there exist verifiable questions that could be asked of the thing described that can’t be answered by the model.

 Most models are also approximate; there exist verifiable questions that could be asked of the thing described that would be answered incorrectly by the model.

-There is a tradeoff between how easy a description is to use and how complex it is.
+There is a tradeoff between a model’s utility and its complexity.

 Two models are equivalent if they allow one to answer the same set of questions about the thing and they give the same answers.